anshukhg2003/anshukhg2003/README.md

 Hey, I'm **Anshu Kumar Raj**!
 A code  ⚡️ transforming ideas into vibrant web apps with **JavaScript**, **React**, **Java**, and **AI magic**.
 From quizzes to e-commerce, I craft projects that shine using **Git** and **GitHub**.
 Buckle up and explore my neon-lit code universe! 🌈

-> **"Code is like poetry; it’s all about expressing ideas beautifully."**
-> Let’s write dazzling lines of code that spark joy and innovation! ✨

 ---

 ## 🌟 About Me